 School Nurse Certificate

-At Cedar Crest College, students have the opportunity to practice leadership and problem-solving skills that are necessary to excel and advance in today’s professional fields.
+At Cedar Crest College, students receive the opportunity to practice leadership and problem-solving skills that are necessary to excel and advance in today’s professional fields.
 Cedar Crest College emphasizes an environment where individual growth and professional skills are integrated so that our students acquire the knowledge, attitudes and abilities that they need to succeed.
-The multi-disciplinary School Nurse Certification (SNC) Program provides the necessary knowledge and practical skills to those who serve the health needs of school-age children.
+The multi-disciplinary School Nurse Certification (SNC) Program provides the necessary knowledge and practical skills to those who serve the health needs of school-age children and adolescents.

-The Cedar Crest School Nurse Certification Program includes 17-18 credits and can be completed online or through a combination of in class and online courses.
-Depending on when you start, the program can be completed in 18 months to 2 years.
-The pre-requisite list includes several courses that will develop the competencies needed to enter the SNC capstone classes.
+The Cedar Crest College School Nurse Certification Program includes 17 credits and can be completed all online or through a combination of in-class and online courses.
+The program can be completed in as little as 3 semesters, and is tailored to the student’s desired course load and preferred time frame.
+The list of courses includes several courses that will develop the competencies needed to enter the SNC capstone classes.
 These are offered in the Masters level accelerated online format with one (SPE 542 – The Exceptional Child) in a full-semester online or in class format.

-The Capstone courses are a pair of courses (SNC 380 + SNC 381) offered in the fall and spring terms of one academic year.
+The Capstone courses are a pair of courses (SNC 500 + SNC 505) offered in the fall and spring terms of one academic year.
 They are taken as a set in that academic year and are online.
-During SNC 381 in the spring term students complete a practicum experience in school nursing.
-This experience includes 102 hours of practice in conjunction with a certified school nurse in a school district chosen based on student request and the college’s ability to establish an affiliation with that school district.
+During SNC 505 in the spring term, students complete a practicum experience in school nursing.
+This experience includes 105 hours of practice in conjunction with a certified school nurse in a school district chosen based on student request and the college’s ability to establish an affiliation with that school district.
 Students will practice at one primary level but also complete some hours at all other levels.

 Courses Required for the School Nurse Certification Program